Noura98/Face-Recognition-System-using-FaceNet-VGG16/README.md

-# Face-Recognition-System-using-FaceNet-SVM
+# Face-Recognition-System-using-FaceNet-KNN
-This project is a real-time face recognition system built with FaceNet for face embedding and Support Vector Machine (SVM) for classification.
+This project is a real-time face recognition system built with FaceNet for face embedding and Support Vector Machine for classification.
 It includes a Streamlit app for easy testing and interaction.
 ------------------------

 🚀 How It Works